Introducing Two New Guitar Pedals, Pedal76 & WA-C1 Chorus Vibrato

 Neumann U87

-Justin Timberlake recording on the Neumann U87.
+Justin Timberlake on Neumann U87.
+Photo Credit: YouTube (https://youtu.be/ukJmJMH7eas)

-Justin Timberlake on Neumann U87
+Justin Timberlake on Neumann U87.
+Photo Credit: YouTube (https://youtu.be/ukJmJMH7eas)

 The breakout success of the U67 inspired further development and advancement in microphone technology.
 The next step in this lineage is the Neumann U87, widely considered to be one of the greatest studio microphones ever created.
 Original Neumann U87s are synonymous with #1 hits, and the vintage releases serve as the most popular studio lead vocal microphones of all time.
 The original units boast an artist roster that spans Paul McCartney and David Bowie all the way to Calvin Harris and Ed Sheeran.
 A marvel of innovation in the1960s, the vintage U87 featured FET technology, onboard 10dB pad, hi-pass filter, and 3 polar patterns, which modernized vocal recording at the time and remains the industry standard large diaphragm condenser to this day.